Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

 The distances are wrong
 ^^^^^^^^^^^^^^^^^^^^^^^

-This is likely some kind of calibration problem.
+This can have different causes.
+The Sharp IR sensors require 5V power supply.
+If the connected Brick is powered over USB, 5V may not be reached.
+The reason for this is a voltage drop about 0.5V caused by protection diodes on our products.
+You can use a stack supply, e.g. the :ref:`Step-Down Power Supply
+<step_down_power_supply>` to provide the sensor with 5V and get a better
+distance reading.

+Another cause can be a calibration problem.
 First of all you should check if the calibration for the correct infrared sensor is installed (see :ref:`here <distance_ir_sensor_configuration>`) and calibrate the ADC of your Brick (see :ref:`here <brickv_adc_calibration>`).